aragon/hack/docs/guides-agent-app.md

    <img width="800" src="/docs/assets/agent-guide/agent-9.png">
 </p>

-You should see that you've added another token holder (your Agent app)!
+You should see that you've successfully added another token holder (your Agent app)!

 ### **3. Create a vote in B to add a third entity**